fedefary/signer/README.md

 ### Library properties

-Set the following properties into your *aplication.properties* or *application.yml*.
+Set the following properties into your *application.properties* or *application.yml*.

 Both the client and server must have the same secret key configured inside them since the signature algorithm use a symmetric key.
 On client side the secret key is used to generate the signature, on server side the same key is used for the signature's verification process.